sideroad/feo/README.md

 #Automatically optimize the web page faster!!

+##Supports
+Now, Windows and Ubuntu not supported because of node-iconv cant install on these OS.

 ##Optimize principle
 Manual optimizing front end is very sucks.
 I want to simplify that. only one command.